camikazegreen/interview/README.md

     git clone git@bitbucket.org:tobiashume/ua_google_tag.git

 (with your username substituted for `tobiashume`, the repository of interest for `ua_google_tag` and your own working directory for Git clones in place of `gitwork`).

+Protip: [Add an ssh key to bitbucket](https://confluence.atlassian.com/bitbucket/set-up-ssh-for-git-728138079.html) and never enter your password in the command line again.

 ### 3. Check Out an Issue Branch